Mass grave with 21 bodies found near Mali military base

 Attacks in northern Mali in recent weeks highlight the lingering Islamist threat while the depth of the divisions in the army mean Keita will have to push through reforms to revamp the West African state’s demoralized military.

-Additional reporting by Tiemoko Diallo in Bamako and David Lewis in Dakar; Writing by Emma Farge; Editing by Joe Bavier and Jackie Frank
+Additional reporting by Tiemoko Diallo in Bamako and David Lewis in Dakar; Writing by Emma Farge; Editing by David Lewis and Ralph Boulton